Spellman McLaughlin Home: Construction

 Spellman McLaughin, who hailed from East End, Grand Cayman, moved to Cayman Brac with his family at age 16 and married there.
 In 1926, he began constructing the home to his own design.
 Constructed of timber imported from Mobile, Alabama and Pensacola, Florida, the planks were cut on-site.
 Although he had help with the home's construction, McLaughlin oversaw every detail himself and construction would have to be halted when he went off to sea, which he had to do in order to earn his living.

 Built largely of pine, the home was completed in 1930 and full-section log posts were sunk into the ground to support the home above the ground.
 Very few nails were used in the home's construction and cedar shingles were used as roofing for the home.

-The home's roof was constructed with three gable ends at the front of it, giving the impression that the house has two storeys, when it actually has only one.
+The home's roof was constructed with three gable ends at the front of it, giving the impression that the house has two stories, when it actually has only one.